Saint Laurence, Deacon and Martyr – Readings

 And we then share this Bread as a sign of our total identification with the Vision and the Way of Jesus.

-And that is why Jesus says that not only must he die, but all who wish to follow his Way will also have to be ready to surrender their lives, will have to be grains of wheat losing themselves to bring more life to others.
+That is why Jesus says that not only must he die, but all who wish to follow his Way will also have to be ready to surrender their lives; they will have to be grains of wheat losing themselves to bring more life to others.
 All who serve Jesus must go his Way, because where Jesus is, his servant is there too.

-In the First Reading which is from the Second Letter of Paul to the Corinthians, he is urging the Christians of Corinth to be generous in giving help to the impoverished Christian community in Jerusalem.
+In the First Reading, which is from the Second Letter of Paul to the Corinthians, he is urging the Christians of Corinth to be “a cheerful giver” – generous in giving help to the impoverished Christian community in Jerusalem.
 As they excel in many Christian virtues, he wants them to excel, too, in their generosity to their brothers and sisters in need.

-Paul says he is not ordering or compelling them, but rather putting it up as a test of their love and concern.
-And he gives the example of Jesus himself who became poor, who emptied himself, that we might be enriched, enriched in those things which really matter:
+Paul says he is not ordering or compelling them, but rather making the suggestion as a test of their love and concern.
+And Paul has previously given the example of Jesus himself, who became poor and emptied himself so that we might be enriched—enriched in those things which really matter:

-Although Jesus was rich, he became poor that by his poverty you might become rich.
+For you know the generous act of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that by his poverty you might become rich.
+(2 Cor 8:9)

 Laurence was noted for his generosity in helping the poor and needy.
-And it is a message that we need to learn and to live that the real source of riches is not in accumulating things for ourselves, but in giving to others from the gifts we have received.
+And it is a message that we need to learn and to live, because the real source of riches is not in accumulating things for ourselves, but in giving to others from the gifts we have received.